 We provide Bibles to those who want one

-We provide free Bibles and Scripture portions to Chaplains of hospitals, prison & defense force as well as to Scripture teachers.
+We provide free Bibles and Scripture portions to Mission groups, Chaplains of hospitals, prison & defence force as well as to Scripture teachers.
 We also produce Bible resources to help people engage with the Bible.

 We help others understand the Bible

 We run local Bible engagement campaigns as well as overseas and indigenous Bible-based literacy programmes.

 We tell the world why the Bible is so good